prakadambi/plotting/README.md

-# plotting
-Assignment for Research Methods course
+#Assignment for Research Methods Course, fall 2021

+The notebook is self contained with plots, hypotheses and conclusions.
+Additionally, plots are present in a separate folder as well.